 In fact, no one can stay sane without some regular me-time.

-Whether this means going out and having a drink with friends after work or simply watching an episode on Netflix during your lunch break, such downtime aids in improving efficiency and productivity for all forms of work.
+Whether it’s going out and having a drink with friends after work or simply watching something on Netflix during your lunch break, such downtime aids in improving efficiency and productivity for all forms of work.
 If possible, you can also plan ahead by doing things like shopping or cleaning at certain fixed times to ensure such household chores do not get in the way of your other breaks.

 Even cleaning up your digital workspace could be a break of sorts!
 For example, if you’re always online, you could consider cleaning your Mac with CleanMyMac X – a real mac cleaner app.